ShashwatM3/youtube-to-pdf/README.md

 ## 🙏 Acknowledgments

 - Built with OpenAI's GPT-4o model
-- Uses the YouTube Transcript API for content extraction
+- Uses the YouTube Transcript API for automatic content extraction
 - Powered by Streamlit for the web interface
 - Leverages markdown-pdf for PDF generation